 - risk identification,

 - risk assessment (measuring),

 - risk monitoring,

-- determining appropriate risk control measures (risk management), and
+- management), and

 - risk reporting.

 Risk management processes are incorporated into all three lines of defence.
 The roles of individual lines of defence are defined in the risk management policy.
 Risk management processes are also integrated into the decision-making system; all important and strategic business decisions are also evaluated in terms of risk.